alexthekiwi/laravel-react-starter/README.md

 See `./composer.json` and `./package.json` for the full list of pre-installed and configured dependencies.

 ## Installation
+Replace all instances of "MyApp".
+This appears in the following files:
+- .env.example (`DB_DATABASE`)
+- /resources/js/app.tsx
+- /resources/js/ssr.tsx

 Create an environment file, and populate it according to your local setup:
 ```
 cp .env.example .env